robonautsclub/robonautsclubbd/README.md

   - Can view all notifications

 #### Admin
-- **Definition**: Any authenticated user not in the Super Admin email list
+- **Definition**: Any authenticated user not in the Super Admin email
 - **Permissions**:
   - Can create events
   - Can only update/delete events they created